-After monitoring the developments of the COVID-19 pandemic closely, the Organizing Committee has decided to deliver the Heliophysics 2050 Workshop virtually on May 3-5, 2021.
+After monitoring the developments of the COVID-19 pandemic closely, the organizing committee has decided to deliver the Heliophysics 2050 Workshop virtually on May 3-7, 2021.
+We’re excited for the potential that a virtual experience can offer as it brings the Heliophysics community together in totally new ways.

 Purpose and Scope

-This workshop will focus on discussing a strategic, multi-decadal science framework for solar and space physics.
-It is anticipated that a proceedings volume will be published for community members to leverage in framing their own white papers to the Decadal Survey process.
+This workshop will focus on discussing a strategic, multi-decadal science framework for solar and space physics to enable community members to incorporate into framing their own white papers to the Decadal Survey process.
 The community will create a cohesive science strategy that will enable the ability to:

 - Identify essential science investigations necessary for major advancements in solar and space physics.